Shifted Poisson structures and moduli spaces of complexes: Shifted symplectic and Poisson structures

 Similarly, we have $\fg^0=\bigoplus_i \fg^0_i$ with $\fg^0_i\simeq\RsHom(\cE^i,\cE^i)$, where $(\cE^i)_{i\in\Z}$ is the universal object in $L_{parf}(\dVt^\gr)$.

 The composition of the trace map and the multiplication map

 defines a $2$-form of degree $2$

 This 2-form is clearly non-degenerate.
-In section 2.3 \cite{PTVV}, T\"oen and Vezzosi show the above bilinear form is the underlying 2-form of the closed 2-form $Ch(\cE)_2$, the 2nd Chern character of the universal perfect complex $\cE$.
+In Section 2.3 \cite{PTVV}, Pantev, T\"oen, Vaqui\'e and Vezzosi show the above bilinear form is the underlying 2-form of the closed 2-form $Ch(\cE)_2$, the 2nd Chern character of the universal perfect complex $\cE$.

 \begin{theorem} (Theorem 2.12 \cite{PTVV}) The closed 2-form $Ch(\cE)_2$ defines a 2-shifted symplectic structure on $\RR\Perf$. \end{theorem}

 We briefly recall the proof of \cite{PTVV} for our convenience.
 The Atiyah class of $\cE\in L_{parf}(\RR\Perf)$